Hurry to Market: Racing career

 His strong juvenile season was capped off in a major race for two-year-olds in mid-November when he defeated Roman Brother in winning the Garden State Stakes and then survived a protest from John L. Rotz, the rider of the runner-up.
-Never finishing worse than third, Hurry to Market's performances in 1963 saw him voted American Champion Two-Year-Old Colt by the Daily Racing Form and the Thoroughbred Racing Association.
+Never finishing worse than third, Hurry to Market was voted 1963 American Champion Two-Year-Old Colt by the Daily Racing Form and the Thoroughbred Racing Association.
 The rival Turf & Sports Digest poll was topped by Raise a Native.

-Going into the 1964 racing season, Hurry to Market was rated at 125 pounds on the Experimental Free Handicap, ahead of Northern Dancer who was assigned 123 pounds.
+Going into the 1964 racing season, Hurry to Market was rated at 125 pounds on the Experimental Free Handicap, ahead of Northern Dancer, who was assigned 123 pounds.
 With Raise a Native retired due to injury, Hurry to Market was the early favorite for the Kentucky Derby.
-However, in January 1964 the colt sustained a quarter crack in his right hind hoof that would end his racing career.
+However, in January 1964 the colt sustained a quarter crack in his right hind hoof that ended his racing career.